mejdan/Swift-TableView-master/README.md

-Another-Swift-TableView
+Swift-TableView
 =======================

-Swift UITableView app that uses XIBs instead of storyboards
+Swift UITableView app that uses XIB With DetailView and Subtilte